lahiruroot/G.L.P.Wijesinghe/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-* Gratitude to everyone whose code was used in the process of making this project success.
-* Special thanks to my best friend, whithout whom I would have dropped this project long time ago.
+* Special thanks to my best friend, without whom I would have dropped this project a long time ago.
 * All the FOSS-UCSC members.
 * Last but not least my parents.